 The local BeeWeaver farm welcomes visitors, and includes options as varied as taking on-site beekeeping lessons to simply purchasing local honey and honey-filled treats!

-Located only 7 miles from town, visiting the park is an easy and interesting addition to a trip to Navasota (or perhaps more commonly, Navasota is an easy addition to a trip to Washington-on-the-Brazos!).
+Located only 7 miles from Navasota, Washington-on-the-Brazos is one of the best historical sites in Texas and an easy and interesting addition to a trip to Navasota (or perhaps more commonly, Navasota is an easy addition to a trip to Washington-on-the-Brazos!).

 Navasota is located just off of Highway 6 in southeast Texas, about 70 miles northwest of Houston, 115 miles east of Austin, and 25 miles southeast of College Station.